 - Pre-heat the oven to 180 C/350 F/Gas 4.

 - In a small saucepan, melt together the chocolate, coconut oil and two sugars.
 Stir until well-blended.
 Do not allow to boil.

 - In a large bowl, weigh and mix together the flour, cocoa, salt, baking powder, ground almonds and chopped walnuts.

-- Add the chocolate-sugar liquid and beat well with a silicone or wooden spoon.
+- Add the chocolate-sugar liquid to the bowl and beat well with a silicone or wooden spoon.

-- In a separate bowl, beat together the eggs, almond milk and vanilla extract until well blended.
-Add to the cooled chocolate batter and beat through with the spoon.
+- In a separate bowl, beat together the eggs, almond milk and vanilla extract until well-blended.

 - Fold in the pear cubes and chocolate chips.

 - Pour the batter into the cake tin and smooth the top.